 Van Lanschot Kempen is the oldest independent financial institution in the Netherlands.
 Our history is deeply intertwined with the history of the Low Countries and the people that represent them.
-Founded originally in Antwerp in the 17th century, Van Lanschot Kempen embodies the bloodstream of several entities; the common thread that links us all is trade.
+Founded originally in Antwerp in the 17th century, Van Lanschot Kempen has brought several entities together over time; the common thread that links us all is trade.

-Our purpose is the preservation and creation of wealth, in a responsible way, for our clients and the societies we serve.
+Our purpose is the preservation and creation of wealth. in a sustainable way, for our clients and the society we serve.

 As a wealth manager, Van Lanschot Kempen builds on the experience of its core activities, operating under the strong brand names Van Lanschot, Evi van Lanschot and Kempen.